 My debut novel, Iola O was published by Bedazzled Ink.
 It was released on April 1.
 2019.
-It is available at most independent bookstores, Barnes and Nobles stores and if all else fails, Amazon.
+It is available at most independent bookstores, Barnes and Nobles stores and online and if all else fails, Amazon .
 It is available as both paperback and e-book in either Kindle or Nook format.

 The first six pages can be previewed below:

 THE HOUSE WAS calm for no one else was awake.
 Out the window, the dawn’s light had just touched the treetops.
 But my mind was a mile away where there was a whole different world.
 Nothing could discourage me.
 Not if ordered to remove a dead rat from the woodpile, not if berated, not if I got only bread and water for breakfast.
 Having a need was exciting because I knew I could fill it as soon as I dealt with the obstacles—if I let go of my pride.

 When a whippoorwill sang, Ethyl Lou stirred and got herself up.
 Before long, everyone was.
 Papa was the last.
 All morning, I did my chores—sweeping, mopping, rubbing Mama’s swollen feet, washing, dumping the garbage in the smelly trash pile, and saying my yes ma’ams.
 Then I told Ethyl Lou—using my most polite voice—“I’m going neighboring.”

 But it wasn’t cousin Alma Bevil I needed to visit.
 It was her new blue-glass radio with exotic voices that had captured my imagination several times before.
 It was President Hoover talking about the Hoover Dam project.
 It was the mayor of Chicago.
 The king of England.
 It all sounded good—their names, their ear-catching stories.
 I especially liked Amelia Earhart talking about flying planes.
 I loved her voice.
 What did she look like?
 Was she tall?
 She had to be smart.
 Was flying like heaven?
 I imagined flying far away from eensy Pilgrim.